Yoast/wordpress-seo/readme.txt

 == Changelog ==

 = 17.2.1 =
-Release Date: October 12th, 2021
+Release Date: September 28th, 2021

+Bugfixes:

+* Fixes a bug that could lead to a fatal error in the breadcrumbs block for auto-draft posts.

 = 17.2 =
 Release Date: September 21st, 2021